NoMoreCakee/self-improvement-app/README.md

 # Today's progress:
 - Merged my two repositories together, but lost some progress
+- Recreated the whole session management with Vuex

 # Plans for tomorrow:
-- Recreating the whole session management with Vuex

-> I only planned one thing for tomorrow, because it is a very big task to rewrite a principle what most of my code is based on.
-At least I am learning from my mistakes 😀
+- Displaying Today's habits on the homepage
+- After completing a habit, the user's points should rise